shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-variants/index.md

 **The data is the same as shown in the POST operation.**

-You can use this data to update variant.
+You can use this data to update a variant.
 | Model								| Table						|
 |-----------------------------------|---------------------------|
 | Shopware\Models\Article\Detail	| `s_articles_details`		|